Yangtze River By The Hudson Bay

 Sacred Places in China.
 Press of The Western Methodist Book Concern, Cincinnati, OH: 1911.
 There are no current Copyright restrictions.

 The year 1867 is correct.
-Indeed, two men who came to Kiukiang,Kiangsi (Jiujiang, Jiangxi:江西省,九江) in 1867 from Foochow, Fukien (Fuzhou, Fujian: 福建省,福州: See Map), which was the very first missionary station in China for The Methodist Episcopal Church (today’s United Methodist Church).
-The two men’s names were Rev. Dr. Virgil C. Hart and Rev. Dr. Elbert S. Todd, and they represent the earliest missionaries who ventured into Central Yangtze River Valley.
-Their arrival essentially made Kiukiang the de facto first mission station for Methodist Episcopal Church, or likely the first of many Protestant missions from North America in Central China.
+Indeed, two men who came to Kiukiang, Kiangsi (Jiujiang, Jiangxi: 江西省, 九江) in 1867 from Foochow, Fukien (Fuzhou, Fujian: 福建省, 福州: See Map), were the very first missionaries in China for The Methodist Episcopal Church (today's United Methodist Church).
+The two men, Rev. Dr. Virgil C. Hart and Rev. Dr. Elbert S. Todd, were the earliest missionaries to venture into the Central Yangtze River Valley.
+Their arrival essentially made Kiukiang the de facto first mission station for the Methodist Episcopal Church, or likely the first of many Protestant missions from North America in Central China.

 Dr. Edgerton H. Hart, son of Rev. Dr. Hart and Mrs. Hart, like Dr. Perkins, was a surgeon and served as the Director of the Wuhu General Hospital (芜湖总医院) in Wuhu, Anhui (安徽省,芜湖) for nearly two decades.
 I included this detail here because